 Dependent on where in the urban region a certain service innovation is located it will lead to different effects.
 A free-floating car-sharing service located in the central urban zone, can lead to that citizens use the car-sharing service instead of the public transport.
-A co-working hub located in outer
+A co-working hub located in outer and inner suburbs can lead to less demand for transport by serving the local citizens, who can work closer to where they live and therefore don't need to commute every day.

-The urban regions have been divided into four different zones based on if they have good or poor accessibility by car and/or public transport (Table 4).
+The urban regions have been divided into four different zones based on if they have good or poor accessibility by car and/or public transport (Table 5).
 The four zones are 1) municipalities in the urban region's central part; 2) municipalities in the urban region's inner part; 3) municipalities in the urban region's outer part; and 4) remote areas.
 Poor accessibility by car is defined by the large number of cars on the roads and poor availability of parking spaces.
-Poor accessibility by public transport is characterized by irregular schedules for public transportation rather than non-existent [72].
+Poor accessibility by public transport is characterized by irregular schedules for public transportation rather than non-existent [41].